You might already have had some of the tests below while your cancer was being diagnosed or staged. If so, you may not need to have them again.

 A mediastinoscopy is a test to look inside the centre of the chest (the mediastinum).
 You might have it to see if pleural mesothelioma has spread into the lymph nodes or elsewhere in the centre of the chest.

 A pericardioscopy is a test to look at the covering layers of the heart (pericardium) and take tissue samples (biopsies).
 It can show the doctor whether pleural mesothelioma has spread into your pericardium.

 A PET-CT scan can help to clearly show the size and position of the mesothelioma.
 It can also show whether it has spread anywhere else in the body.
 PET-CT scans are not available in every hospital.

 Lung function tests measure how well your lungs take in oxygen.
 Your specialist needs to be sure that your lungs are working well enough for you to recover well from your surgery.

 There are different types of lung function test.
 The simplest involves you breathing out as hard as you can into a tube attached to a machine.
 This measures how much air your lungs can take in.

 Lung ventilation and perfusion scan

-For another type of lung function test, you have two tests to check
+This is another type of lung function test where you have two tests to check the:

-- the circulation of air in your lungs (called ventilation)
+- circulation of air in your lungs called ventilation

-- the blood supply to your lungs (called perfusion)
+- blood supply to your lungs called perfusion

 You can have these two tests together.
 They take about 20 minutes.